 The detector could be alerting to a trooper working traffic ahead.
 He'll have the radar shut off, on standby.
 When an interesting target approaches, he'll fire and get a speed nearly instantly.
 Then he'll turn it off again to keep from advertising his presence to detector-equipped drivers.

 If traffic is thin, the radar will often stay silent until the officer takes a shot at another vehicle.
-Ignore the danger signs and his next customer may well be you.
+Ignore the danger signs and you could be his next customer.

 Secret #4: Consider a GPS-enabled detector